jcaillon/valet/docs/content/docs/002.installation/_index.md

 ## ⚙️ Extra config for your terminal

 - **Nerd font**: Valet can make use of [Nerd fonts][nerdFontsLink] to display icons in the logs and interactive sessions.
 You can download any nerd font from [here][nerdFontsLink], install it, and configure your terminal to use that font.
+The demos you saw in the landing page are done with _JetBrainsMono Nerd Font_.
 - **Word separator**: Valet usually prints important values between ⌜quotes⌝ using the UTF8 top left and top right corners (respectively U+231C and U+231D).
 You can add these two characters as word separators in your terminal for quick double click selection: `⌜⌝`.

 ## 🪟 Use Valet on windows